How to Prepare Independence Day (15th August) Speech for Kids

 How to Prepare an Independence Day Speech

 It can be a task to write a great speech and an even bigger task to deliver it.
-While helping your child prep for an Independence Day speech, here are a few things you can keep in mind.
+While helping your child prepare for an Independence Day speech for children in English, here are a few things you can keep in mind.

 1. Know the History